Castelo dos Sonhos

 Castelo dos Sonhos or Castelo de Sonhos (lit.
-'Dream Castle') is a district of the Brazilian municipality of Altamira, in the state of Pará.
-According to the Brazilian Institute of Geography and Statistics (IBGE), its population in 2010 was 11,952 inhabitants, with 6,528 men and 5,424 women, having a total of 3,240 private homes.
-It is the most distant Brazilian district from the headquarters of its respective municipality, being located 950 km from the district-headquarters of Altamira.
+'Dream Castle') is a district in the municipality of Altamira, in the Brazilian state of Pará.
+As of the 2010 census, by the Brazilian Institute of Geography and Statistics (IBGE), it had a population of 11,952 and contained 3,240 private households.
+The district is located about 950 km from the city of Altamira, making it the municipality's most remote district.
 It was created in August 1990.

-Due to the distance from the municipal headquarters, the district has a much closer connection with the municipalities of Novo Progresso and Guarantã do Norte, in Mato Grosso.
-Castelo de Sonhos is located on the banks of BR-163, in the region known as Serra do Cachimbo.
-Access to the headquarters is via the BR-163 and the Trans-Amazonian Highway (BR-230).
-The Prefecture of Altamira maintains a non-district subprefecture, which is the organ responsible for local administration.
+Due to its distance from Altamira, Castelo dos Sonhos is more closely connected to the nearby municipalities of Novo Progresso and Guarantã do Norte, in the state of Mato Grosso.
+The district lies along the BR-163 highway, in the Serra do Cachimbo region, and can be reached via BR-163 and the Trans-Amazonian Highway (BR-230).
+Altamira's municipal government maintains a local administrative office responsible for managing the area.

 History

-Created in 1990, having its territorial limits defined by Municipal Law N.º 1,634 of September 8, 2006, Castelo de Sonhos is a District of Altamira, consisting of indigenous areas, protection areas and expansion areas.
+Castelo dos Sonhos was created in 1990, and its territorial boundaries were later defined by Municipal Law No. 1,634 of 8 September 2006.
+The district includes indigenous territories, protected areas, and zones of expansion.

-The name of the district originated from popular music of the same name, which was widely performed in the region and became used to designate the local area.
+The district takes its name from a popular song of the same title, which became widely known in the region.